THEOplayer/flutter-theolive-sdk/doc/creating-minimal-app.md

 ## Creating a minimal demo app

-In this section we start from an empty Flutter project, include a dependency to `flutter_theolive`, and deploy it on an Android or iOS device.
+In this section we start from an empty Flutter project, include a dependency to `theolive`, and deploy it on an Android or iOS device.

 ### Table of Contents
 - [Setting up a new project](#setting-up-a-new-project)